 It is an open-ended pool which means that you could be considered for any position that arises for as long as the pool is valid.
-For example, the ad states the closing date for applications is October 31 2021 and that the pool is valid until February 25 2022 - this means that as long as you submit your application before October 31 2021, you could be considered for appointment to the pool and subsequently any suitable positions that arise until February 25 2022.
+(For example, if the advert states the closing date for applications is 31st May, and the pool is valid until 30th June - this means that as long as you submit your application before 31st May, you could be considered for appointment to the pool and subsequently any suitable positions that arise until 30th June).

-If successful to the pool, you would be considered for:
+If successful to the pool, you may be considered for:

-- part-time or full-time casual positions, fixed term contracts of any length, and, if you are an Australian permanent resident or citizen, permanent roles - new contracts or extension of your current contract - positions based in hospital and/or community/primary health centres - roles at various locations in the 7 regions without having to apply multiple times.
+- part-time or full-time positions, casual positions, fixed term contracts of any length, and, if you are an Australian permanent resident or citizen, permanent roles - new contracts or extension of your current contract - positions based in hospital and/or community/primary health centres - roles at various locations in the 7 regions without having to apply multiple times.